-We adjust easily – perk of living in a diverse country
+We adjust easily – the perk of living in a diverse country

 When we travel to various Indian states, it feels like a different country most time!
 Culture, customs, tradition, food, language, weather, geography – You got it all in one pot -“India.”
 So after experiencing more than 15 states, we now know at least the basics of multiple religions, traditions and languages.
 Including wiping butts with tissue paper and not washing, definitely, there are some shocks.
 But most of us are trained well to “Adjust a Bit.”

 - Putting on a hijab in Iran wasn’t difficult – I have done it in Delhi Jama Masjid & Golden temple.
-Pus, in many Indian cities, you see Non-Muslim women wearing a scarf on head to save themsleves from heat & dust.
+Plus, in many Indian cities, you see Non-Muslim women wearing a scarf on their heads to save themselves from heat & dust.

 - Removing my shoes to enter Ragab’s house in Bawiti, Egypt didn’t seem different.

 - Travelling in Tamil Nadu is no less than that of a foreign country.
 Most people reply to you in Tamil when you ask for help.
 So, asking for a bus route from Athens to Syntagma square at the airport didn’t seem weird.
 Waiting in longline to enter Hagia Sophia, and haggling with shopkeepers at Istanbul Grand Bazar looked like India’s local market affair.